Other Religious Writings

 Uniqueness of the Bible

-1. Vision of man's future.
+1. Its vision of man's future.
 Like Islam, all other non-Christian religions and worldviews fail to rise above the limitations of human thought when they attempt to picture man's afterlife.
 All they see after death is a descent to nothingness, or survival as a ghostlike spirit, or reincarnation in this world, or removal to another world hardly better or clearly worse than ours, or passage into a nebulous existence without personal experience or identity.
 Only in the Bible do we find hope of a future transcending finite imagination (Isa.
 64:4; 1 Cor.
 2:9).
 The Bible’s exalted vision of things to come is therefore strong evidence that its author is not man, but God.

 2. Trustworthiness of its authors.
 Its authors were such pious men that no fair-minded person could seriously accuse them of deliberate lying or manipulation.
 Indeed, many Biblical writers, including perhaps all writers of the New Testament, went to a martyr's death rather than recant their faith in God.
 According to credible traditions, both Paul and Peter were martyred by the Romans, Paul by beheading (the most humane form of Roman execution, reserved for Roman citizens like Paul) and Peter by crucifixion.7 The Jewish historian Josephus testifies that James was stoned to death after being tried and condemned by Jewish leaders.8 The Babylonian Talmud, which preserves the traditions of the Pharisees, reports that Jewish leaders also killed Matthew.9 The earliest account of John’s death is similar.
 Coming from Papias, a writer in the early second century AD, it remembers that John was martyred by the Jews.10